dotnet/wpf/Documentation/developer-guide.md

 Then to copy the WPF assemblies to this published location, simply run the copy-wpf.ps1 script located in the `eng` folder of the repo and point it to the location of your test application:
-> eng\copy-wpf.ps1 -destination "proj location"
+> eng\copy-wpf.ps1 -destination "c:\mysampleproj"

-#### Copying binaries to shared installation
+#### Copying binaries to test host installation
-*Note: We recommend backing up the original files when doing this.*

-If you want/need to test an existing application that targets the shared installation, you can copy the assemblies directly over the existing Microsoft.WindowsDesktop.App ones.
+If you want/need to test an existing application that targets the shared installation, it is safest to setup a test host, rather than trying to copy assemblies over the shared installation.
-You can run the copy-wpf.ps1 script again, except this time the destination refers to the version of the shared framework to copy over, and the `-shared` parameter must be passed in as well:
+You can run the copy-wpf.ps1 script again, except this time the destination points to the location of the test host.
+This destination is the same location specified when setting up the test host as described [here](#Setting-up-the-test-host).
+When you run copy-wpf.ps1, be sure to pass in the the `-testhost` parameter:
-> eng\copy-wpf.ps1 -destination "version" -shared
+> eng\copy-wpf.ps1 -destination "c:\mytesthost" -testhost

+You need to set environment variables so that your testhost installation is used when launching the application.
+Once these are set, you should be able to launch the executable from the command line and then your assemblies will be used.

+- DOTNET_ROOT=c:\mytesthost
+- DOTNET_MULTILEVEL_LOOKUP=0

+**How to find location of the exe to test?**
+If you are testing an application and don't know where the executable is located, the easiest thing to do is use Process Explorer (from SysInternals) or attach to the process with a debugger like Visual Studio.

 #### Testing API changes
 The above instructions imply that you are testing assemblies that don't have any changes to the